 Those Values on the Router Box – What Do They Mean?

-You might be tempted to buy the router that has the fastest stated speed on the box and provides the best value for money.
+You might be tempted to pick the right router that has the fastest stated speed on the box and provides the best value for money.
 However, here are a few things to consider:

 - Advertised speed – The total number of all router bands’ speeds.
 But devices can only connect to one band at once, so this is not a great determining factor.